Check out this hilarious video from the folks over at FunnyOrDie featuring the cast of TBS's Cougar Town.

 That’s funny you should ask that question actually.

-Yes, I don’t know.
-If there is a line that I won’t cross, I haven’t reached it yet; at least on this show.
+know.
+If there is a line that I won’t cross, I haven’t reached it yet; at least

 The trust and professionalism and we have those in excess at American Horror Story; so that’s good.